 Health Care Club

 The Health Care Club is one of more than 35 professional development clubs affiliated with the Wharton Graduate Association.
 The Club serves as the major organizing vehicle for HCM student-sponsored activities and represents student interests to the Health Care Department faculty.
 Key events organized by the Club include a health care speaker series, career advice panels, and social events throughout the year, culminating in an end- of-year party complete with skits, roasts, and sentimental toasts.
 Students take leadership roles in the Club through chairing committees and initiating new activities.
 Club officers are elected each year by the student body.
 In addition to the Health Care Club, HCM students have more than 100 professional and special interest clubs to choose from at Wharton.
-The Consulting, Finance, Private Equity, Marketing, Penn Biotech, and Entrepreneurs Clubs are popular selections for HCM students who wish to link their health care focus to broader interest groups.
-For more information on the Health Care Club, please visit http://www.whartonhealthcareclub.org
+The Digital Health Care Club, Consulting, Finance, Private Equity, Marketing, Penn Biotech, and Entrepreneurs Clubs are popular selections for HCM students who wish to link their health care focus to broader interest groups.
+For more information on the Health Care Club, please visit http://www.whartonhealthcareclub.com

 The Mentor Program